 Tuesday

-Reviews (Eats)Sakarya Tatlicisi: Just Dessert
+Reviews (Eats)Sakarya Tatlıcısı: Just Dessert

 The apple-like quince is one of those complicated, mysterious fruits that take on a new life when cooked.
 Raw, quinces are often astringent and inedible.
 Cooked (granted, with a generous amount of sugar), the fruit assumes a different personality, with a newfound depth of flavor and a seductive perfume.
-In the case of ayva tatlisi, large quinces are halved, stewed and then baked until they turn meltingly soft and are coated in a thick and sticky reddish glaze (the color is the result of a chemical reaction that is yet another of the fruit’s mysteries).
+In the case of ayva tatlısı, large quinces are halved, stewed and then baked until they turn meltingly soft and are coated in a thick and sticky reddish glaze (the color is the result of a chemical reaction that is yet another of the fruit’s mysteries).
 Once cool, the glazed quince is served with a dollop kaymak, the heavenly Turkish version of clotted cream.

-The addition of the kaymak, whose buttery richness cuts through – yet deliciously compliments – the sweetness of the glazed fruit, takes the dessert to almost sinfully good levels.
+The addition of the kaymak, whose buttery richness cuts through – yet deliciously complements – the sweetness of the glazed fruit, takes the dessert to almost sinfully good levels.
 The guilt eating it evokes is only tempered by the realization that you’re actually eating a fruit – albeit one glazed in thick, sugary syrup and topped with extremely rich cream.
-We like to think of it as a highly refined version of the glazed jelly-filled donut.
+We like to think of it as a highly refined version of the glazed jelly-filled doughnut.

 Although most people breeze into the shop, getting their dessert to go, we prefer to sit down at one of Sakarya’s two tables, order a tea with our quince and take in the atmosphere of the fish market.
-We would go there more often, but sadly (or, come to think of it, fortunately), quinces – unlike donuts – are only available a few months of the year.
+We would go there more often, but sadly (or, come to think of it, fortunately), quinces – unlike doughnuts – are only available a few months of the year.

 Telephone: 212-249-2469

-(Photo by Yigal Schleifer)
+(photo by Yigal Schleifer)

 - Oct 6, 2010 : The Quince is Back | Istanbul Eats